Can Machines Help Us Answering Question 16 in Datasheets, and In Turn Reflecting on Inappropriate Content?

 The third word cloud reveals more interesting concepts (Fig.~\ref{fig:word_clouds_openimages_c}).
 We can again observe the descriptions \textit{cartoon, poster} referring to potential disturbing art, but also graffiti with inappropriate text.
 Furthermore, the description \textit{gun} is further highlighted.
 Human skulls and skeletons are displayed as well as dead and harmed animals (\textit{dead mouse, dead bird}).
 Importantly, the descriptions \textit{bloody face, blood, wound} refer to the concept of harm.
 It is noteworthy that, as the descriptions \textit{zombie} and \textit{zombie mask} could suggest, the corresponding images sometimes show costumes and makeup, however, also often real scenes.
 This observation demonstrates that human validation is necessary.

-\paragraph{\bf Dead bodies: Abu Ghraib torture and prisoner abuse.} Whereas the kind of images described above need to be documented and could have an influence on users' opinion regarding the dataset selection, the generated description \textit{gallows, execution, person lying, dead bodies} (cf. Fig.~\ref{fig:word_clouds_openimages_c}) extremely disturbed us while checking the corresponding images.
-Especially, we want to highlight one image we found (ID: 30ec50721c384003.jpg, \abstwarning{{\fontencoding{U}\fontfamily{futs}\selectfont\char 66 } looking at the picture could be disturbing}).
+\textbf{Dead bodies: Abu Ghraib torture and prisoner abuse.} The image concepts described above need to be documented and could have an influence on users' opinion regarding the dataset selection.
+In contrast to these concepts the generated description \textit{gallows, execution, person lying, dead bodies} (cf. Fig.~\ref{fig:word_clouds_openimages_c}) extremely disturbed us while checking the corresponding images.
+Especially, we want to highlight one image we found (ID: 30ec50721c384003.jpg, {{ \fontencoding{U}\fontfamily{futs}\selectfont\char 49 } looking at the picture could be disturbing}).
 The image shows several scenes, also known as ``Abu Ghraib torture and prisoner abuse'', displaying members of the U.S. Army posing in front of dead bodies during the Iraq War.
 These scenes were classified as a series of human rights violations and war crimes.
 They show sexual abuse, torture, rape, sodomy, and the killing of Manadel al-Jamadi (clearly identifiable in the dataset's image).
 Note that this image is labeled (``person'', ``man'', ``clothing'', ``human face'') and was annotated with bounding boxes, thus checked by human annotators.
 Besides documentation, our approach can also pre-flag such images as potentially inappropriate to validate them during annotation.